Natalya Pasichnyk

 Natalya Pasichnyk (Ukrainian: Наталя Пасічник), born February 13, 1971, is a Swedish-Ukrainian classical pianist.
 She lives in Stockholm.

 Biography

 Born in Rivne, Ukraine, Natalya is the daughter of Igor and Jadwiga (née Antonovich) Pasichnyk.
 Her father became the first rector of National University of Ostroh Academy when it was revived in 1994.
 Her sister is the soprano Olga Pasichnyk.

+She is the first Swedish musician to win the Global Music Awards gold medal in 2024.

 Natalya started her musical studies at the age of three.
 After graduating from the Music Boarding School in Lviv she continued at the Lviv National Musical Academy, M. Lysenko for professor Josef Örmeny.
 She then finished her postgraduate studies for professor Andrzej Stefański at the Chopin University of Music in Warsaw and for Staffan Scheja at the Royal Swedish Academy of Music.